Elisa-cf/Portfolio-Elisa-Canyelles/README.md

 # Portfolio-Elisa-Canyelles

-My portfolio where you can find information about me and I upload all the projects I have worked on.
+My portfolio where you can find information about me and where I upload all the projects I have worked on.

 This portfolio was created using HTML, CSS and JS.